About

 What I do.

-Both engagements share a starting premise: better AI use is a discipline, not a purchase.
+Better AI use is a discipline, not a purchase.
 The discipline is harder to design than a tool license but cheaper to ignore.

 Blueprints and a pen on a dark desk